 Caesar: And you believed that?
 Because I'm going to have you killed now.

-When you ask Veronica how does someone join the Brotherhood of Steel.
+- When you ask Veronica how someone joins the Brotherhood of Steel.

 Courier: How did you get to be a member?

 Veronica: More sexual favors than I can even count.
 I am still tired from it.
 No, actually, you're born into it.